strimzi/strimzi-kafka-oauth/README.md

 See [the authorization tutorial](examples/README-authz.md) to get a hands-on understanding of how to configure the permissions through Keycloak Authorization Services.

-Configuring the Kafka client with SASL_OAUTHBEARER
+Configuring the Kafka client with SASL/OAUTHBEARER
 --------------------------------------------------

 Configuring the Kafka client is very similar to configuring the Kafka broker.
 Clients don't have multiple listeners so there is one authentication configuration, which makes things slightly simpler.
 It is more common on the client to compose configuration properties programmatically rather than reading in a properties file (like `server.properties`).

-### Enabling SASL_OAUTHBEARER mechanism
+### Enabling SASL/OAUTHBEARER mechanism

 In order to use insecure connectivity set the following property: